-Object-specific actions create records that are automatically associated with related records.
+Object-specific actions let users quickly create or update records, log calls, send emails, and more, in the context of a particular object.
 For example, you add an object-specific action on the Account object that creates contacts.
 If a user creates a contact with that action on the detail page for the Acme account, that new contact is automatically associated with Acme.
 You can only add an object-specific action to page layouts for that object.